tsduck/tsduck/scripts/README.txt

   It automatically invoke build.ps1.
 So, to build TSDuck installers from a freshly cloned repository, just run this script.

+- build-project-files.ps1 : Build the project files for "Qt Creator" and "Visual Studio".
+See build-project-files.py.

 - build-tsduck-header.ps1 : This script builds the tsduck.h header file which
   includes all public headers of the library.
 See build-tsduck-header.py.